jee00609/AWS_Foundational/개념 모음/Amazon CloudFront.md

 ### NO.258
 Which AWS service would a customer use with a static website to achieve tower latency and high transfer speeds?

+### NO.287
+In which of the following is Amazon CloudFront content cached?

+-> Edge locations